CaptainCodeman/svelte-theme-select/README.md

 ### Add to root +layout.svelte

 Include the `<Theme>` component which writes the JS into the page header to apply the theme _before_ hydration (this avoids a flash of the wrong styles).
-The `<ThemeToggle>` component provides the desktop icon and menu, the `<ThemeSelect>` component provides the mobile friendly equivalent.
+The `<ThemeToggle>` component provides the desktop icon and popup menu, the `<ThemeSelect>` component provides the mobile friendly equivalent.
 This is a cut-down layout, checkout the [ready made templates available from TailwindUI](https://tailwindui.com/).

 ```svelte
 <script lang="ts">